-Nearly 5 million multicultural youth are open to smoking or are already experimenting with cigarettes—meaning they have already smoked up to 100 cigarettes in their lifetime1—highlighting a critical need for stronger, more targeted youth tobacco prevention efforts.
+Nearly 5 million multicultural youth are open to smoking or are already experimenting with cigarettes—meaning they have already smoked up to 100 cigarettes in their lifetime1—highlighting a group that could greatly benefit from stronger, more targeted youth tobacco prevention efforts.

-"Fresh Empire" is FDA's first public education campaign designed to prevent and reduce tobacco use among at-risk multicultural youth ages 12-17 who identify with hip-hop culture, specifically African American, Hispanic, and Asian American/ Pacific Islander youth.
+"Fresh Empire" seeks to prevent and reduce tobacco use among at-risk youth ages 12-17 who identify with hip-hop culture, specifically African American, Hispanic, and Asian American/ Pacific Islander youth.

 The campaign associates living tobacco-free with desirable hip-hop lifestyles through a variety of interactive marketing tactics including the use of traditional paid media, engagement through multiple digital platforms, and outreach at the local level.

-- Addiction: Positions tobacco addiction as an obstacle preventing youth from being fully in control of their life.
+- Position tobacco addiction as an obstacle preventing youth from being fully in control of their life.

-- Harmful Chemicals: Communicates that the toxic mix of chemicals found in cigarettes can have negative, long-term health consequences as well as immediate effects on one’s physical appearance and performance.2
+- Communicate that the toxic mix of chemicals found in cigarettes can cause negative, long-term health consequences as well as cause immediate damage.2

-- Health Consequences: Addresses how the negative health consequences of smoking cigarettes can affect youth and their parents, siblings, and peers.
+- Address how the negative health consequences of smoking cigarettes can affect youth and those around them.

 1. Based on 2013 data from NYTS on experimentation and openness to smoking among youth and 2014 youth population estimates from the U.S. Census Bureau.